fqantonio/blearning/README.md

 ## Conclusion
 The three major conclusions:
-1. Implement it if you have a team, because its very dificult to implement it alone, under the fact that you need three major roles: content producer, instructional designer, quality control and assessment;
+1. Implement it if you have a team, because its very dificult to implement it alone, under the fact that you need three major roles: instructional designer, content producer, quality control and assessment;
-2. Allows the teacher to have time to help and monitor the learning while the students are trying to overcame the challenges proposed, incresasing the interaction time stdent/teacehr;
+2. Allows the teacher to have time to help and monitor the learning while the students are trying to overcame the challenges proposed, increasing the interaction time student/teacehr;
-3. Not all the students find it usefull and profitable, mostly the inductive strategy.
+3. Not all the students find it usefull and profitable or addapt well, mostly what they complain (around 10% of the students) is about the inductive strategy and the fact that the learning is on their side.
+A few students like to have a line of work like a content manual where they follow the study and they feel confortable that way.
+Others don't like to do all the learning work, they prefer seeing the teacher explaining the content.
+To solve this, I mix 20 minutes on each lecture to give an overview in the begining or in the end of the lesson and identify the pages for them to follow the content.

 ## References
 [^1]:4C/ID https://www.4cid.org/